Iron law of wages: Ricardo

 The content of the iron law of wages has been attributed to economists writing earlier than Lassalle.
 For example, Antonella Stirati notes that Joseph Schumpeter claimed that Anne-Robert-Jacques Turgot first formulated the concept.
 Some (e.g., John Kenneth Galbraith) attribute the idea to David Ricardo.
 According to Terry Peach, economists interpreting Ricardo as having a more flexible view of wages include Haney (1924), J. R. Hicks (1973), Frank Knight (1935), Ramsay (1836), George Stigler (1952), and Paul Samuelson (1979).
 She sees Ricardo, for example, as being closer to the more flexible views of population characteristic of economists prior to Malthus.
 The theorist Henry George noticed that Ricardo's Law of Rent did not imply that a reduction of wages to subsistence is an immutable fact, but that it instead points the way towards reforms that could greatly increase real wages, such as a land value tax.
 Ricardo drew a distinction between a natural price and a market price.
 For Ricardo, the natural price of labor was the cost of maintaining the laborer.
 However, Ricardo believed that the market price of labor or the actual wages paid could exceed the natural wage level indefinitely due to countervailing economic tendencies:

-Ricardo also claimed that the natural wage was not necessarily what was needed to physically sustain the laborer, but could be much higher depending on the "habits and customs" of a nation:
+Ricardo also claimed that the natural wage was not necessarily what was needed to physically sustain the laborer, but could be much higher depending on the "habits and customs" of a nation.
+He wrote:

 Criticism

-Socialist critics of Lassalle and of the alleged iron law of wages, such as Karl Marx, argued that although there was a tendency for wages to fall to subsistence levels, there were also tendencies which worked in opposing directions.
+There have been socialist critics of Lassalle and of the alleged iron law of wages both Marxist and anarchist.
+Karl Marx, argued that although there was a tendency for wages to fall to subsistence levels, there were also tendencies which worked in opposing directions.
 Marx criticized the Malthusian basis for the iron law of wages.
 According to Malthus, humanity is largely destined to live in poverty because an increase in productive capacity results in an increase in population.
 Marx criticized Lassalle for misunderstanding David Ricardo.
 Marx also noted that the foundation of what he called "modern political economy" needs, for the theory of value, only for wages to be a given magnitude.
-He did so in praising the Physiocrats.
+He did so in praising the physiocrats.
+The French anarchist and revolutionary syndicalist Émile Pouget also criticised the alleged iron law stating that “It isn’t even a law of rubber!".
+He argued, on a simply empirical basis, that England, the United States, and Australia had a higher pay rate and lower cost of basic necessities than France.